Customer-First Marketing: the new brand playbook for the privacy-first era

 Now, you have to make sense of what you learned and identify which new programs, campaigns, and brand experiences you’ll design based on customer feedback.

-“The best way to understand which ideas to try first is by understanding the priorities of your business, and also being willing to be wrong about those things,” said Geisler.
+“The best way to understand which ideas to try first is by understanding the priorities of your business, and also being willing to be wrong about those things,” says Geisler.
 “A customer might tell you something that feels totally off, but if multiple people are providing the same feedback to you, you might want to consider why it feels off.
 There’s a point where you are no longer your brand, where your brand is really defined by the people who purchase from you.”

 Perhaps this means implementing a totally new experience, or maybe it means adjusting your approach to the marketing you’re already doing.